Insomnia: Mechanism

-Two main models exists as to the mechanism of insomnia, cognitive and physiological.
-The cognitive model suggests rumination and hyperarousal contribute to preventing a person from falling asleep and might lead to an episode of insomnia.
+Two main models exist regarding the mechanism of insomnia: cognitive and physiological.
+The cognitive model suggests that rumination and hyperarousal contribute to preventing a person from falling asleep and might lead to an episode of insomnia.

 The physiological model is based upon three major findings in people with insomnia; firstly, increased urinary cortisol and catecholamines have been found suggesting increased activity of the HPA axis and arousal; second, increased global cerebral glucose utilization during wakefulness and NREM sleep in people with insomnia; and lastly, increased full body metabolism and heart rate in those with insomnia.
-All these findings taken together suggest a deregulation of the arousal system, cognitive system, and HPA axis all contributing to insomnia.
+All these findings taken together suggest a deregulation of the arousal system, cognitive system, and HPA axis, all contributing to insomnia.
 However, it is unknown if the hyperarousal is a result of, or cause of insomnia.
 Altered levels of the inhibitory neurotransmitter GABA have been found, but the results have been inconsistent, and the implications of altered levels of such a ubiquitous neurotransmitter are unknown.
-Studies on whether insomnia is driven by circadian control over sleep or a wake dependent process have shown inconsistent results, but some literature suggests a deregulation of the circadian rhythm based on core temperature.
+Studies on whether insomnia is driven by circadian control over sleep or a wake-dependent process have shown inconsistent results, but some literature suggests a deregulation of the circadian rhythm based on core temperature.
 Increased beta activity and decreased delta wave activity has been observed on electroencephalograms; however, the implication of this is unknown.

-Around half of post-menopausal women experience sleep disturbances, and generally sleep disturbance is about twice as common in women as men; this appears to be due in part, but not completely, to changes in hormone levels, especially in and post-menopause.
+Around half of post-menopausal women experience sleep disturbances, and generally, sleep disturbance is about twice as common in women as men; this appears to be due in part, but not completely, to changes in hormone levels, especially in post-menopause.

-Changes in sex hormones in both men and women as they age may account in part for increased prevalence of sleep disorders in older people.
+Changes in sex hormones in both men and women as they age may account in part for an increased prevalence of sleep disorders in older people.